pedropmota/cannon-boy/docs/index.md

 ## How to play:
 - Left click or spacebar to FIRE!
-- That fullscreen button on the bottom left makes it even cooler.
+- That fullscreen button on the bottom-left makes it even cooler.

 {% include cannonboy-window.html %}